-In the Luminosity section of Ref.~\cite{Actis:2010gg}, also other sources of theoretical uncertainties were considered, such as the uncertainty on the hadronic contribution to VP and extra light-pair emission (for which see also Refs.~\cite{CarloniCalame:2011aa,CarloniCalame:2011zq}).
-The main conclusion of that section is that a sound estimate of the present theoretical error on the luminosity determination via Bhabha scattering at flavour factories lies in the region of $0.1\%$ or slightly below, which is enough for the present experimental requirements.
-Any further improvement would require the inclusion of the full exact NNLO RCs into MC EGs for Bhabha scattering, matched with LL h.o. contributions.
+In the luminosity section of Ref.~\cite{Actis:2010gg}, other sources of theoretical uncertainties were also considered, such as the uncertainty in the hadronic contribution to VP and extra light-pair emission (for which, see also Refs.~\cite{CarloniCalame:2011aa,CarloniCalame:2011zq}).
+The main conclusion of that section is that a sound estimate of the current theoretical error on the luminosity determination via Bhabha scattering at flavour factories lies in the region of $0.1\%$ or slightly below, which is enough for the present experimental requirements.
+Any further improvement would require the inclusion of the full exact NNLO radiative corrections in MC event generators for Bhabha scattering, matched with LL h.o. contributions.
 This should be considered a feasible, although not trivial, task.

-In a similar way, the matching algorithm of Eq.~(\ref{matched}) has been also applied to the $e^+e^-\to\gamma\gamma$ process and a phenomenological study at flavour factories has been presented in Ref.~\cite{Balossini:2008xr}.
+In a similar way, the matching algorithm of Eq.~(\ref{matched}) has been been applied to the $\mathrm{e}^+\mathrm{e}^-\to\gamma\gamma$ process and a phenomenological study at flavour factories has been presented in Ref.~\cite{Balossini:2008xr}.

-As an example, in table~(\ref{table:gg}) the impact of different classes of radiative corrections for typical event selection criteria at flavour factories is shown, in analogy with table~(\ref{table:sigmas}) for Bhabha scattering.
-In the $e^+e^-\to\gamma\gamma$ case, the impact of NLO RC is in the $5$-$10\%$ range while h.o. corrections change the cross sections by $0.1$-$0.5\%$: both effects must be accounted for to reach a theoretical accuracy at the $0.1\%$ level.
-To the best of our knowledge, \babayagaNLO\ is the only MC EG implementing a matching of NLO and h.o. corrections in a PS approach for the $\gamma\gamma$ final state, being able to reach such a theoretical accuracy.
+As an example, in \Tref{table:gg} the impact of different classes of radiative corrections for typical event selection criteria at flavour factories is shown, in analogy with \Tref{table:sigmas} for Bhabha scattering.
+In the $\mathrm{e}^+\mathrm{e}^-\to\gamma\gamma$ case, the impact of NLO radiative correction is in the $5$--$10\%$ range, while h.o. corrections change the cross-sections by $0.1$--$0.5\%$: both effects must be accounted for to reach a theoretical accuracy at the $0.1\%$ level.
+To the best of our knowledge, \babayagaNLO\ is the only MC event generator implementing a matching of NLO and h.o. corrections in a PS approach for the $\gamma\gamma$ final state that is to reach such a theoretical accuracy.

-It is worth also mentioning that an extension of \babayaga\ has been developed for dark photon searches at low energy via the radiative return method~\cite{Barze:2010pf} and has been extensively used by the KLOE-2 collaboration to set limits on the dark photon couplings and mass~\cite{Anastasi:2015qla,Babusci:2014sta}.
+It is also worth mentioning that an extension of \babayaga\ has been developed for dark photon searches at low energy via the radiative return method~\cite{Barze:2010pf} and has been used extensively by the KLOE-2 collaboration to set limits on the dark photon couplings and mass~\cite{Anastasi:2015qla,Babusci:2014sta}.